 I was born and raised in Sampson County, North Carolina.
 We lived in Cumberland until we moved to Utah to be closer to my son’s family.
 My mother was a Porter and her great-grandfather, grandfather, and grandmother are the focus of this submission.
 I received this information from a cousin, Kathryn Porter Sykes, who did the research.

-James Haywood Porter, my great-grandfather and Samuel’s son, lived Sampson County.
-He was in Company I of the 46th North Carolina Regiment of the Confederate Army [military records list him as “John H. Porter”] and was stationed around Richmond, VA during the summer of 1862.
+James Haywood Porter, my great-grandfather and Samuel’s son, lived in Sampson County.
+He was in Company I of the 46th North Carolina Regiment of the Confederate Army [military records list him as “John H. Porter”] and was stationed around Richmond, Virginia, during the summer of 1862.
 His youngest son (my grandfather, Samuel Bennett Porter) was due to be born at that time.
 James Haywood had the measles when he left camp, swam the James River, and tried to head south to get home to his pregnant wife, Margaret Jean Butler Porter, and their children.
 He was picked up by Confederate scouts.
-Already sick with measles, twenty-seven-year-old James got pneumonia and died on July 4, 1862.
+Sick with measles, twenty-seven-year-old James died on July 4, 1862.
 His son, Samuel Bennett Porter, was born two days after James’ death, on July 6th.
-James Haywood Porter is buried in a Confederate cemetery in Petersburg, VA, near the first grave marker in the Blandford Cemetery.
+James Haywood Porter was buried at a Confederate cemetery in Petersburg, Virginia, near the first grave marker in the Blandford Cemetery.

-Margaret Jean Butler Porter, my great grandmother, is said to have raised her children in what was called “the Porter field,” which in now a mound of scrub woods, far off the narrow dirt road.
-Her shack, with its dirt floor, was probably gone before the overgrowth covered the field.
-In 1865, after the Yankee strays had left, Margaret, a widow with children who depended on her, went to their former camp site, which had been pitched on her land, and gathered up corn kernels left in the dirt from feeding their horses.
+Margaret Jean Butler Porter, my great-grandmother, was said to have raised her children in what was called “the Porter field,” which is now a mound of scrub woods far off the narrow dirt road.
+Her shack, with its dirt floor, was probably gone before overgrowth covered the field.
+In 1865, after the Yankee strays had left, Margaret, a widow with children who depended on her, went to the soldiers’ former camp site, which had been pitched on her land, and gathered up corn kernels left in the dirt from feeding their horses.
 She washed and dried the corn kernels and took them to a corn mill to be ground up into flour.
 Margaret had a hard time keeping her small family fed and clothed, but all her children grew to adulthood.
-With no one to help, those were desperate times for family farmers, and they made do with what they could find.
+With no one to help, those were desperate times for family farmers, and many people had to make do with whatever they could find.